 Maxime Belloc (Medi Sadoun) is an aging star for PSG who accidentally breaks his own leg in anger after being told that Griezemann is replacing him at Euro 2016.
 Maxime has become the most hated player in France, so his agent has him disappear to his father’s home in the Berry countryside, to rehabilitate his body.

 To rehabilitate his image, he decides to help coach the hapless youth team his father (Gerard Depardieu) has continued to manage in the 17 years that Maxime has been away.
 Maxime has been so absent, he doesn’t even know he has a niece.
 As he trains and motivates the players, he also rehabilitates his humanity.

 Of course, this is the most common storyline for sports movies, such as Disney’s The Mighty Ducks (which is probably why on Netflix, this movie is titled A Mighty Team).
 What makes this movie so enjoyable is Sadoun’s portrayal of a man who slowly awakens to the flaws in his narcissistic lifestyle and basically, makes little changes to do the right things.
-(It’s something I wish our new President-elect Trump could do.
-Sigh.
-But that’s a different blog.)

 The French and German moviemakers are always excellent at portraying soccer, and here again it is so.
 Sadoun had to train hard, lose some weight, and get fit, in order to go on the PSG pitch at halftime and film his scoring sequence amid the reserve squads.

 The U16 youth actors are all either real players or comedic actors.
 One of the cute scenes is Maxime teaching his players how to dive, a tactic he later discards.
 His other unique training techniques are also humorous, and the path to victory has funny moments.
 Even the dog knows how to play soccer.